MicrosoftDocs/entra-powershell-docs/docs/conceptual/troubleshooting.md

 ### Commands already available in the module

-If there's a conflict when either `beta` or `v1.0` is already installed, you might see the error: `The following commands are already available on this system: 'Enable-EntraAzureADAlias, Get-EntraUnsupportedCommand, Test-EntraScript'.`
+If there's a conflict when either `beta` or `v1.0` is already installed, you might see the error: "_The following commands are already available on this system: 'Enable-EntraAzureADAlias, Get-EntraUnsupportedCommand, Test-EntraScript'._"
 To fix this error, [uninstall](installation.md#uninstall-the-module) the problematic module version, launch a new PowerShell window, and install the one you need.

 ### Missing dependencies

-When Microsoft Entra PowerShell dependencies aren't installed, you might see the error: `Dependent module '<module-name>' isn't installed on this computer.
-To use the current module 'Microsoft.Graph.Entra', ensure that its dependent module '<module-name>' is installed.`
+When Microsoft Entra PowerShell dependencies aren't installed, you might see the error: "_Dependent module '<module-name>' isn't installed on this computer.
+To use the current module 'Microsoft.Graph.Entra', ensure that its dependent module '<module-name>' is installed._"
 To fix this error, install the dependencies using the following script:

 [!INCLUDE [dependencies](../includes/install-entra-powershell-dependencies.md)]

 ## Authentication issues

-Failure to authenticate or receive tokens can result in a **401 Unauthorized** response.
+Failure to authenticate or receive tokens can result in a "_401 Unauthorized_" response.
 This error can occur for several reasons.
 To fix this error, make sure that you're using the correct credentials and have sufficient permissions.
 Check that your app registrations (if applicable) are configured correctly with the necessary API permissions in Microsoft Entra ID.

 ## Cmdlet not recognized